tetrapod00/godot-docs/tutorials/3d/global_illumination/using_voxel_gi.rst

    extents by dragging the red points in the 3D viewport (or enter values in the inspector).
 Make sure the VoxelGI's extents aren't unnecessarily large, or quality will suffer.
-4. Select the VoxelGI node and click **Bake** at the top of the 3D editor viewport.
+4. Select the VoxelGI node and click :btn:`Bake` at the top of the 3D editor viewport.
    This will take at least a few seconds to complete (depending on the number of VoxelGI subdivisions and scene complexity).